Africa is where humankind was born, about 5 million years ago. It’s a vast continent and boasts a huge diversity of people and a fascinating history.

-Just past Ghanzi, on the A3, lies the tiny village of D'Kar.
+Just past Ghanzi in western Botswana, on the A3, lies the tiny village of D'Kar.
 It is here that Kuru Art Project has its home.
 San artists, all of whom grew up in the Kalahari, weave their magic combining contemporary art materials with traditional methods, ancient tales and different media.

 The result is a beautiful array of art, from textiles to linocuts to oils on canvas.
 The project has been running for over 25 years and has had over 150 exhibitions in more than 15 countries.

 Situated at Mua Mission in the hills above Lake Malawi, the Kungoni Centre gives the visitor a display of both traditional and modern Malawian art.

 At the Chamare Museum, the culture of the local Chewa, Ngoni and Yao people is chronicled.
 This includes a fantastic display of Gule Wamkulu masks which are/were used in Malawian storytelling.
 If you time it right, you may also catch a performance of the Kungoni Dance troupe on the bwalo (dancefloor) next to the museum.

 There is also a lodge and restaurant at the Kungoni Centre and campsites in the gardens.